Efflorescence

 - Improper construction techniques could lead to structural damage

-- Environmental factors and climatic conditions, such as high humidity, heavy rainfall, or frequent freeze-thaw cycles.
+- Environmental factors and climatic conditions include high humidity, heavy rainfall, and frequent freeze-thaw cycles.

 How to troubleshoot efflorescence